jeancwhwang/Guess_Number_Game/README.md

 This is a little Python exercise.

+Learning objectives:
-Key objective: import the module named random.
+1. Import the module named random
+2. Use for loop, if/elif/else, and range function

 ![](https://github.com/jeancwhwang/Guess_Number_Game/blob/main/guess_number_game.gif)